 Do pre-book ticket to Sagrada Familia online when you are planning your visit.
 They sell fast!

 Outside the Sagrada Familia, we bought our 2-day hop-on-hop-off bus tour and a ticket to Camp Nou, the Barcelona FC stadium.
-The hop-on-hop-off bus tour is not absolutely required, because the transport network is pretty good.
+The hop-on-hop-off bus tour is not required, because the transport network is pretty good.
 But the audio guide which narrated the history of the places as and when we stopped there made it worth every penny.
 Where else do you think I picked up these bits of history without getting a chance to enter most of the buildings or museums?

 If you have a really short time in the city, you don’t want to waste a lot of time trying to get accustomed to the metro-lines on your own.
 The touristic buses can be a great convenience apart from being fun and educational.
 It gives you an orientation of the roads and a real feel of the city.